Kunigaikstis/scrape-skelbiult/README.md

 ### Telegram
 Create a Telegram BOT using the [official documentation](https://core.telegram.org/bots#6-botfather) and save the API token into the `TELEGRAM_BOT_TOKEN` `.env` variable.

+## Important
+You'll need to subscribe to your newly created bot after running the scraper.
+This can be done by finding the BOT through the nickname you assigned to it and sending it a message.
+In case of *_unsubscribing_* (aka deleting the SQLite `.db` file), send your bot a new message once the scraper is running.

 # Running the scraper
 `make start`